nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a specific student entry.
-2. System prompts for student details.
+2. System prompts for student's details.
-3. User input the respective details.
+3. User inputs the respective details.
 4. System adds the student entry.

     Use case ends.

 **Extensions**

 * 1a.
-The specified student entry exist in the system.
+The specified student entry exists in the system.

     * 1a1.
 System shows an error message.

         Use case ends.

 * 3a.
-User does not give input to all the required fields to add a student entry.
+User does not give sufficient inputs to add a student entry.

     * 3a1.
 System shows an error message.